pankod/superplate/documentation/docs/linter/lint-staged.md

 If you didn't choose the plugin during project creation phase, you can follow the instructions below to add it.

 :::note
-Be sure install lint-staged and husky in our root package!
+Be sure to install lint-staged and husky in your root directory!
 :::

 ```bash